Key Highlights

 -

 Forklifts: Primarily utilized for lifting and transporting materials, forklifts are indispensable in warehouses and construction sites.
-With a significant market share, they are crucial for efficient material handling, particularly in high-demand sectors like retail and logistics.
+With a significant market share, they are crucial for efficient material handling, especially in high-demand sectors like retail and logistics.

 -